Introduction

 Making a container contract

 The first thing that we need is to write the code for our container contract.
-This contract's role is to contain the web application code itself, allowing it to be distributed over Locutus.
+This contract's role is to contain the web application code itself, allowing it to be distributed over Freenet.

 The new